 Learn more about promoting health in the workplace.

-Employee Wellness Programs as a Mental Health Solution
+The Role of Employee Wellness Programs in Mental Health Solutions

 Creating wellness opportunities is a resourceful and effective way to help employees be mindful of the state of their mental health.
-Organizations can design employee wellness programs that combat the specific stressors their workforce struggles with.
+Organizations can survey their population and design employee wellness programs that combat the specific stressors inherent in their workforce.
 Between interactive education, practical tools, and physical activities or classes, workplace wellness programs help employees identify what they or others are at risk for and connect them with treatments and resources.

-For example, a program consists of a health talk that covers common types of mental health issues in the workplace, a weekly mindfulness/meditation class, a weekly mat pilates class, and a healthy cooking demo every other month.
-This design educates employees about mental health, provides outlets to relieve and manage stress as a group, and acknowledges that true well-being must be addressed comprehensively with an overall healthy lifestyle.
+For example, a program consists of a health talk that covers common types of mental health issues in the workplace or how to cope with anxiety, a weekly mindfulness/meditation class, a weekly mat pilates class, and a healthy cooking demo every other month.
+This design educates employees about mental health, provides outlets to relieve and manage stress individually and as a group, and acknowledges that true well-being must be addressed comprehensively with an overall healthy lifestyle.

 The more access employees have to wellness opportunities, the stronger they become at managing and withstanding stressors and triggers in their lives.